ruchisahota/gaia/doc/README.md

 ### Authenticating with an X.509 certificate

 {{< note >}}
-How to retrieve an X.509 certificate from Aporeto is not in the scope of this document.
+How to retrieve an X.509 certificate from Segment Console is not in the scope of this document.
 {{< /note >}}

 To use an X.509 user certificate, you must configure your client to pass it on the